schneems/rate_throttle_clients/README.md

 $ ruby chart.rb
 ```

-By default it will assume your data is not time scaled, it will chart based off of data in the last log file.
+By default it will assume your data is not time scaled, use the `TIME_SCALE` env var with this command if your data is scaled.
+This utility will chart based off of data in the last log file.
 If you want to chart another log directory, then pass it in as the first argument.

-> Note: This only works with data from HerokuRateThrottle data at the moment

 Ruby 2.6.4

 ## Notes